 Funny...
 Ha-Ha-Ha...
 No...
 Not Funny!

 The ELL adult student stepped up to read out loud in place of the student who was absent for their Speaker Graduation Presentation.
 The student read with confidence until the word at the end of the PowerPoint on the screen that read, Cont.
 The student pronounced the word, 'C-nt' (with the u in the middle), the roomful of adults and students roared laughing.
 The perplexed student looked at his audience feeling verbally incompetent.
 That exact situation happened to me with a different word years ago when I was learning English.
 I've never forgotten that experience.
-Oh my goodness!
+That experience made an impression on me!

 What happened in this setting?!